 These include stunning parkland gardens at Stourhead (shown here), the amazing Victorian mansion of Tyntesfield, the Tudor house at Barrington Court, the magnificent Elizabethan manor of Montacute House and Lytes Cary Manor to mention only a few.

-For further details of local NT properties please click on the link below.
+For further details of local National Trust properties please click on the link below.

 Glorious Gardens!

-In addition to the many wonderful country houses, the area boasts a remarkable number of beautiful, and in some cases famous, gardens which are open to the public.
+In addition to the many wonderful country houses, the area boasts a remarkable number of beautiful, and in some cases famous, gardens that are open to the public.

-Additionally Somerset offers one of the largest selections of private gardens open to the public under the National Gardens Scheme (NGS).
-We are proud to be one of them.
+Additionally, Somerset offers one of the largest selections of private gardens open to the public under the National Gardens Scheme (NGS).
+We are proud to have been one of them.

 Cheddar Gorge and its Caves